• Skip to main content

 Tried this recipe?Let us know how it was!

-Because it is predominantly leafy greens, Tabbouleh is best eaten fresh, however, it will be good for a couple of days in the fridge.
-To prevent food waste, you might want to cut this recipe in half unless you have a houseful of always hungry people, like I do.
+Because it is predominantly leafy greens, Tabbouleh is best eaten fresh.
+However, it will be good for a couple of days in the fridge.
+To prevent food waste, you might want to cut this recipe in half unless you have a houseful of always-hungry people like me.

 Tantalizing Tabbouleh with a Lemony Twist

-Tabbouleh is technically a side dish, served as an appetizer in the Middle East as part of what is called Meze or Mezze.
-Which is a table spread full of many small dishes.
+Tabbouleh is technically a side dish, served as an appetizer in the Middle East as part of Meze or Mezze, a table full of many small dishes.
 Tabbouleh pairs well with Naan (a type of flatbread) or pitas, hummus, other chickpea dishes, falafel, Halloumi cheese, black olives, or meats.

 Tantalizing Tabbouleh with a Lemony Twist 6

 Try Tabbouleh with this Gyro recipe.
-If you like the look of the flatbread, join A Tasty Bite Cookbook Club.
-The recipe is for Yogurt Flatbread and it is so tender and delicious.
+If you like the flatbread look, join A Tasty Bite Cookbook Club.
+The recipe is for Yogurt Flatbread, which is so tender and delicious.
 My children, like most, enjoy the gluten-y things in life.
 My two youngest specifically ask for “food with carbs” and enjoy using the flatbread to soak up the tangy juices from the Tabbouleh.

-If you'd rather stay away from “food with carbs” then substitute cauliflower for the sorghum.
+If you'd rather stay away from “food with carbs,” then substitute cauliflower in place of sorghum.
 No problem-o!

 Tantalizing Tabbouleh with a Lemony Twist - low carb option